mkobuolys/dartpad-workshop-segmented-state/src/handle_shape_data/instructions.md

 ## Using the `data` property

-To begin with, we should add `BlocBuilder` to the `ShapeView` widget to handle widget building in response to new states:
+To begin with, we add `BlocBuilder` to the `ShapeView` widget to handle widget building in response to new states:

 ```
 class ShapeView extends StatelessWidget {